mgcooper/icemodel/icemodel/+icemodel/+column/README.md

     `d_rof` is reset once per forcing step and accumulated across substeps, so it already arrives as the step total
 - `icemodel.column.budget_surface_mass_balance`
+- `icemodel.column.apply_vapor_transfer`
+  - the one phase-state mutator for surface exchange and interior transport.
+    It applies signed, phase-resolved liquid-water-equivalent increments under the shared liquid and ice storage limits.
+Phase selection and energy-to-mass conversion happen upstream.
+Rejected increments return on their original phase basis
-- `icemodel.column.apply_vapor_transport`
+- `icemodel.column.vapor_shortfall_ice_equivalent`
-  - applies interior vapor transport, which Fick's law fixes as a MASS, so each cell receives exactly the mass that arrived.
-The same three limits apply, and what a cell cannot take is recorded rather than assumed.
-The two appliers are separate because they conserve different quantities: routing transport through the energy path lets a limited cell apply a different mass than arrived
+  - converts rejected liquid- and ice-phase LWE increments to the common ice-fraction energy basis.
+The surface and redistribution ledgers use this basis
 - `icemodel.column.vapor_exchange_is_wet`
-  - the one owner of the wet/dry decision for vapor mass exchange.
-Both appliers ask it, so neither can land a cell in a band where two criteria disagree. `couple_vapor_transport` does not ask it: that function moves mass and makes no phase decision
+  - the one owner of the residual-mobility wet/dry decision for vapor exchange.
+Surface demand partitioning, accepted-state interior transfer, and face latent heat use this predicate
-- `icemodel.column.vapor_face_quantities`
-  - the one face rule for vapor transport: an fn-weighted harmonic mean of `De` with no porosity factor, and the secant `ro_vap` difference across the face.
-The mass flux and the vapor energy flux are built from these same face quantities, which is what makes `energy = L * mass` hold discretely rather than approximately
-- `icemodel.column.vapor_face_conductance`
+- `icemodel.column.vapor_transport_faces`
-  - the energy side of that same face rule, in two pieces.
-The matrix part is the donor-tangent interface conductivity [W m-1 K-1], positive at every face, which the enthalpy assembly adds to its face conductivity in coupled mode; the deferred-correction flux [W m-2] joins the source vector, so the converged face flux is exactly `L_face * U_vap` while the assembled system keeps its diagonal dominance (Patankar 1980, section 7.2).
-The donor phase comes from `vapor_exchange_is_wet`, the mass applier's predicate.
-Both boundary faces are zero in both parts: the bottom is closed, and the surface exchange enters through the surface energy balance rather than as a diffusive flux
+  - the one face construction for the enthalpy solve.
+It applies `fn`-weighted harmonic interpolation to the vapor-free node conductivity and effective vapor diffusivity.
+It returns `k_eff_faces`, `k_vap_faces`, `q_vap_deferred_faces`, and `U_vap_faces`.
+Both vapor boundary faces are closed.
+The matrix and deferred terms preserve `Q_vap = L_face * U_vap_faces`.
+The solver returns the accepted mass flux to the surface coupler and driver without a second calculation.
+This vapor-specific constructor does not own liquid infiltration or `U_liq`
 - `icemodel.column.couple_vapor_step`
-  - the one entry point for the coupled interior vapor path.
-Called once per accepted substep, after the surface budgets close, so interior transport never lands in `d_liq` or in the surface vapor channels.
-It evaluates the node quantities at the state the solve converged on, moves vapor across the interior faces, applies the arriving mass, threads the gross face accumulation `d_vap_faces` in and out for grain growth, and records the per-phase redistribution increments and their shortfall.
-The driver carries only the accumulator and the pre-exchange ice and liquid snapshots (`f_ice_solve`, `f_liq_solve`);
+  - the production entry point for interior vapor transfer.
+It runs once per accepted substep after the surface budgets close.
+It converts the accepted `U_vap_faces` to node increments and partitions them with the accepted-state wet mask.
+It calls `apply_vapor_transfer`, accumulates gross face throughput for grain growth, and records redistribution and shortfall terms.
+Interior transport never enters `d_liq` or the surface vapor channels
-    every other vapor intermediate lives here
-- `icemodel.column.couple_vapor_transport`
-  - moves vapor between the cells by Fick's law, on a mass basis.
-Both its boundaries are closed, so it redistributes and creates nothing.
-The surface exchange is deliberately not part of it: the flux divergence is linear in the faces, so closing the top face separates the two exactly and each keeps the invariant it actually has
-- `icemodel.column.vapor_face_diffusivity`
-  - the fn-weighted harmonic mean of the node diffusivities at each face.
-    Both the mass flux and the energy conductance call it, and the discrete `energy = L * mass` identity holds only while they share it
 - `icemodel.column.accumulate_redistribution_budget`
-  - records the per-phase storage increments interior transport causes, and the shortfall its per-cell limits rejected.
-Cross-phase transport conserves mass while moving solid and liquid storage in opposite directions, so the per-phase storage closures consume these increments; the surface vapor closure identity never carries them
+  - records the per-phase storage increments from interior transport and the shortfall rejected by per-cell limits.
+Cross-phase transport conserves mass while moving solid and liquid storage in opposite directions.
+The per-phase storage closures include these increments.
+The surface vapor closure identity excludes them
-- `icemodel.column.accepted_vapor_quantities`
-  - evaluates the saturation vapor density and the effective diffusivity at an accepted substep state, once, for the coupled path to reuse
 - `icemodel.column.max_liquid_fraction_change`
   - the one owner of the largest `f_liq` increase a control volume accepts, `ro_ice/ro_liq * (1 - f_ice) - f_liq`, which is `f_wat_max - f_wat` on the
     `water_fraction` basis.
 The pore volume `1 - f_ice` is scaled to water
-    equivalent as if it were ice, so the bound falls short of the pore volume by `(1 - ro_ice/ro_liq) * (1 - f_ice)`.
-That shortfall is the room the liquid needs to expand if it refreezes.
-Both vapor appliers, `infiltration`, and `assert_max_water` use the same bound
+    equivalent as if it were ice.
+The bound is less than the pore volume by `(1 - ro_ice/ro_liq) * (1 - f_ice)`.
+That difference gives liquid room to expand if it refreezes. `apply_vapor_transfer`, `infiltration`, and `assert_max_water` use the same bound
 - `icemodel.column.potential_sublimation`
-  - converts a potential vapor tendency from a liquid-water volume fraction to the ice volume fraction that carries the same latent-heat demand.
-The surface applier, the `merge_thin_layers` look-ahead, and `apply_vapor_transport`'s wet branches all call it, so a prediction cannot use a different factor than the application
+  - converts a potential vapor demand from a liquid-water volume fraction to the ice volume fraction that carries the same latent-heat demand.
+The surface wrapper, the `merge_thin_layers` look-ahead, and the interior shortfall ledger all call it, so every ice-fraction diagnostic uses the same conversion
 - `icemodel.column.merge_thin_layers`
-  - three views of the same remeshing export, which nest rather than duplicate. `df_lyr` (ice2, standard and diagnostic profiles) totals the mass that all merges removed, as a water-equivalent fraction the caller scales by `dz`.
+  - provides three nested views of one remeshing export. `df_lyr` (ice2, standard and diagnostic profiles) totals the mass removed by all merges.
+    The caller scales this water-equivalent fraction by `dz`.
     `mass_budget_merge_export_solid/liquid_mwe` (diagnostic profile) is that
     same total split by phase, which the closure identities require.
     `mass_budget_top_export_solid/liquid_mwe` is the surface-removal subset,
     separated because interior merges move mass without lowering the grid.
   - none of the three is a surface-loss comparator.
-A merge gives the joined cell the MEAN of the pair it replaces, so removing a nearly empty top cell still exports about half the pair's mass.
-The export therefore over-counts what the removed cell held.
-The PROMICE ablation evaluation scores melt and the runoff diagnostics instead, and it neither scores nor plots merge export. `icemodel-pla` tracks the conserving remap that would fix this.
+A merge gives the joined cell the
+    MEAN of the pair that it replaces.
+Removing a nearly empty top cell still exports about half the pair's mass.
+The export therefore exceeds the mass in the removed cell.
+The PROMICE ablation evaluation scores melt and runoff diagnostics.
+It does not score or plot merge export. `icemodel-pla` tracks the conserving remap that would correct this behavior
 - `icemodel.column.infiltration`
 - `icemodel.column.liquid_flux`
-- `icemodel.column.vapor_mass_transfer`
+- `icemodel.column.update_grain_radius`
-  - solves the diffusive vapor flux and grows grains from it.
-Two calling
-    conventions: with nine arguments it evaluates its own saturation density and diffusivity and uses a Dirichlet ghost node at `Ts` for the top face; with the trailing `d_vap_faces` vector it grows grains from the gross face exchange the accepted substeps applied, converted to step-mean magnitude fluxes, and evaluates no saturation state and no ghost node at all
+  - advances thermal grain radius once per forcing step from the gross realized face throughput accumulated across accepted substeps and the liquid fraction.
+It does not diagnose vapor transport or saturation
 - `icemodel.column.merge_layer_indices`
 - `icemodel.column.merge_layers`
 - `icemodel.column.enforce_control_volume_balance`